1212 East Euclid Avenue

 Cristo Rey St. Martin College Prep is a Catholic co-educational college preparatory school.
 As a Cristo Rey Network school, education is made affordable through each student’s participation in the Corporate Internship Program.
 Students work five days a month at a corporate partner to offset the cost of her/his education.
 In turn, each student experiences a real workplace environment.

 Viatorians currently serving at CRSM: Associate James Thomas, board member, and Fr.
 John Milton, physics consultant.

 St Thomas More Catholic Community

 St. Thomas More Catholic Community was established in 1986 in response to the rapid population growth in Southern Nevada.
 The Clerics of St. Viator were invited by the local bishop to assume the direction of this new community which is the third Viatorian Parish in the Diocese of Las Vegas.

 Viatorians serving at St. Thomas More: Fr.
-Robert (Mick) Egan, Fr.
+Dan Nolan, Fr.
 Michael Keliher, Fr.
 Alan Syslo, Associate Juliann Dwyer, Associate Ken Rosania, and Deacon (Associate) Michael Underwood.